abduldjafar/duckdelta/README.md

 ## Acknowledgements

-DuckDelta is inspired by the powerful capabilities of DuckDB and Delta Lake.
-Special thanks to the open-source community for their contributions to these technologies.
+DuckDelta builds on the powerful capabilities of DuckDB and Delta Lake.
+We extend our gratitude to the open-source community for their contributions to these technologies.

+---